lex-node/governance/constitution/constitution.md

 * The Principles are ranked in order of priority.
 * Decisions must be made according to their furtherance of the Principles.
 * When deciding between alternatives, these alternatives shall be prioritized according to the ordering of the Principles listed above, with higher-ranking Principles to always take priority over lower-ranking Principles.
 * Lower-ranking Principles should only be sacrificed in favor of higher-ranking Principles if a Pareto optimal state has been achieved, i.e. it is not possible to improve one Principle without making another Principle worse off.
-Until then, the Council shall seek to make only Pareto improvements, where Principles are improved without making any other Principles worse off.
+Until then, the Council shall seek to make only Pareto improvements, where Principles are improved without making any other Principles worse off.3
 * Once it is no longer possible to optimize any Principle without sacrificing another, this Constitution should be amended to introduce minimum satisfaction thresholds on each Principle.
 * Stakeholder rights at any given moment, as defined by the values of On-Chain parameters, may justifiably be sacrificed in the furtherance of the Principles, because it is intended that the Principles, if achieved, will ensure maximum utility to maximum stakeholders.
 * The Principles should be designed, in all future iterations of this Constitution, to optimally achieve the mission of the Pocket Technologies and Pocket Network stated under "Mission Statement" above.

-# Statutes
+# Binding Articles

 ## 1. Interpretation

 1.1.
-This Constitution does not take precedence over the consensus rules defined by Pocket Core.
-If there is any conflict or inconsistency between this Constitution and the consensus rules, the consensus rules shall prevail.
+This Constitution does not take precedence over the Pocket Protocol.
+If there is any conflict or inconsistency between this Constitution and the Pocket Protocol, the Pocket Protocol shall prevail.

 1.2.
-This constitution shall be enforced according to de jure interpretations of the Statutes (the letter of the constitution), except in the case of amendments to the Constitution or Pocket Core’s consensus rules, in which case they shall be enforced according to de facto interpretations of the Principles (the spirit of the constitution).
+The Mission Statement and Principles are non-binding recitals provided for informational purposes only; provided, however, that in the event of any ambiguity in the interpretation of the plain language of the Binding Articles, the resolution of such ambiguity shall take into account the Mission Statement and Principles.

 1.3.
-Where it concerns de jure interpretations of the Statutes, any rule of construction to the effect that ambiguities are to be resolved shall not be applied in the construction or interpretation of this Constitution.
-This Constitution constitutes the entire agreement between the Parties with respect to the subject matter hereof and supersedes all prior agreements and understandings, both written and oral, between the Parties with respect to the subject matter hereof.
+Any rule of construction to the effect that ambiguities are to be resolved against the drafting party shall not be applied in the construction or interpretation of this Constitution.

-## 2. Enforceability
+## 2. Binding Nature of Constitution

 ### Informed Consent